 - To qualify for any MBA entrance exam, students from the SC/ ST or PWD categories must score at least 45 percent.

-Why MBA after Architecture
+Why MBA after Architecture?
+Pros and Cons

 An MBA is a stepping stone to a top senior management job in the business world.
 An Architecture degree focuses on acquiring an academic approach with minimal practical experience, but an MBA teaches how to professionally develop the abilities and major strategies needed to utilize the information and abilities learned at the undergraduate level to achieve success.
 The advantages of taking an MBA after architecture are listed below.